ColinKennedy/ways/docs/common_patterns.rst

     # Result: <AssetClass>

 By default, you will need to register a class/init function for every hierarchy that you want to swap.
-So if you had hierachies like this, "some", "some/other", "some/other/child", and "some/other/child/hierarchy" then you'd need to register the custom class for all 4 hierarchies individually.
+So if you had hierarchies like this, "some", "some/other", "some/other/child", and "some/other/child/hierarchy" then you'd need to register the custom class for all 4 hierarchies individually.
 If you're prefer to register them for "this hierarchy and all its subhierarchies", set